 Arrival train station: Passengers may arrive at one of two destinations, either Den Haag Hs or Den Haag Moerwijk.
 The distance from The Hague to Den Haag is just over a mile, or a short five-minute drive.
 Both stations are well-equipped with ticket offices, restaurants, shops, booking area, cafes, toilets, pay points, waiting areas, parking, and lounge.

-Passengers board the train most frequently from London Victoria, which is located around 1.2 miles (2 km) away from the city center, and they get off the train at Den Haag Centraal, located 1.2 miles (1.9 km) away from the city center.
+Passengers board the train most frequently from London Victoria, which is located around 1.8 miles (2.9 km) away from the city centre, and they get off the train at Den Haag Centraal, located 2 miles (3.3 km) away from the city centre.

 Here are some other resources that might have the information you need